The Dark Future Of Porn

 This would allow couples to reap all of the emotional rewards of being a parent while doing none of the real work actual parents do.
 All while one country after another faces annual births that fall far below replacement rate.

-And yet, a decline in the overall human population or the collapse of the population of any one country, is not the greatest evil that would result from orienting AI, robotics, and VR toward sexual gratification.
+And yet, a decline in the overall human population or collapse of the population of any one country, is not the greatest evil that would result from orienting AI, robotics, and VR toward sexual gratification.
 There’s a spiritual dimension to technology-as-pleasure-path that corresponds with a decline in material conditions in the West.
-That is, as our vital infrastructure and basic social etiquette crumble around us while wages stagnate and the cost of living rises, interactive tech becomes the sole place wherein we seek refuge.
+That is, as our vital infrastructure and basic social etiquette crumble around us while wages stagnate and the cost of living rises, interactive tech becomes the sole place where we seek refuge.
 And the “spiritual dimension” to this is the process in which digital space causes humans to identify more with the Self Online than the Physical Self, when the soul only resides in the latter and not the former.

 In his 2021 book Human Forever: The Digital Politics of Spiritual War, Claremont Institute fellow James Poulos talks about Silicon Valley’s program of “mental terraforming”; where tech companies seek to detach persons not only from their core national, regional, familial, and religious identities, but to detach persons from memory.
 By “memory”, Poulos is referring to the conception of ourselves we had before our personal involvement with digital space.
 Through relinquishing the power to be the sole keepers of our memories, social media sites (and later the AI/VR matrix) are granted consent to re-organize, re-contextualize, and even remove record of our milestones; which in turn mold our personalities to their agendas.
 The two-fold tragedy of this is that for people born 2005 and after, there has never been a conception of the self that’s existed before digital space.
 And what that lack of a pre-digital or extra-digital identity means, is that the next generation is extremely susceptible to manipulation (erotic and otherwise) via artificial companions.